jianfenglan/jianfenglan.github.io/_pages/about.md

 ---
 Hi, this is Jeff.

-I'm a Ph.D. candidate (in the combined Master-Ph.D. program) at the School of Media and Communication, Shanghai Jiao Tong University, and a member of the Center for Future Media & Human-Machine Communication, advised by Prof. Yi Mou.
+I'm a Ph.D. student in Communication (Master-Ph.D. combined program) at the School of Media and Communication, Shanghai Jiao Tong University, and a member of the Center for Future Media & Human-Machine Communication, advised by Prof. Yi Mou.

 My research focuses on human-AI interaction's impact on emerging media users' perception of intimacy and digital immortality.